What Drivers Must Do In Case of An Accident or Collision - Complete GuideUpdated Dec. 25, 2020

 The “Good Samaritan” law

 Some version of the Good Samaritan law exists in every state, though it may be named differently in your area.
 This law is designed to protect people who seek to help others at the scene of an accident or emergency.
-It ensures that you cannot be held responsible for any damages or injury that result from care you provide to others during an emergency, if:
+It ensures that you cannot be held responsible for any damages or injury that result from the care you provide to others during an emergency, if:

 - You were not expecting payment for the assistance.